 Keep your heart open, even in hell.

-The temptation is to close your heart, and to run back to the false haven of numbness, of emptiness, repression and denial.
+The temptation is to close your heart and to run back to the false haven of numbness, emptiness, repression and denial.

 The instruction is not to keep your heart open- allow the grief, the resentment, and the despair to enter you.
 Let them come into your heart fully and completely.